Tuniu Corporation (TOUR): Recent activity puts odds in your favor

-At the end of the latest market close, Tuniu Corporation (TOUR) was valued at $0.52.
-In that particular session, Stock kicked-off at the price of $0.516 while reaching the peak value of $0.52 and lowest value recorded on the day was $0.50.
-The stock current value is $0.76.Recently in News on June 9, 2022, Tuniu Announces Unaudited First Quarter 2022 Financial Results.
+At the end of the latest market close, Tuniu Corporation (TOUR) was valued at $1.05.
+In that particular session, Stock kicked-off at the price of $1.00 while reaching the peak value of $1.31 and lowest value recorded on the day was $0.9528.
+The stock current value is $1.30.Recently in News on June 9, 2022, Tuniu Announces Unaudited First Quarter 2022 Financial Results.
 Tuniu Corporation (NASDAQ:TOUR) (“Tuniu” or the “Company”), a leading online leisure travel company in China, today announced its unaudited financial results for the first quarter ended March 31, 2022.
 You can read further details here

 Tuniu Corporation had a pretty Dodgy run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $1.4500 on 01/13/22, with the lowest value was $0.4555 for the same time period, recorded on 05/12/22.